Supreme Court won’t expedite GOP request to stop Pennsylvania’s extended deadline for mail-in ballots

 “The provisions of the Federal Constitution conferring on state legislatures, not state courts, the authority to make rules governing federal elections would be meaningless if a state court could override the rules adopted by the legislature simply by claiming that a state constitutional provision gave the courts the authority to make whatever rules it thought appropriate for the conduct of a fair election.”

-The Pennsylvania Supreme Court decision to grant the extra time was based on a “free and fair elections clause” in the state constitution.
+The Pennsylvania Supreme Court decision to grant the extra time was based on a “Free and Equal Elections Clause” in the commonwealth’s constitution.

+According to the majority, that provision requires elections to be “conducted in a manner which guarantees, to the greatest degree possible, a voter’s right to equal participation in the electoral process,” and affords courts “broad authority to craft meaningful remedies when required.”

 The justices who voted not to accept the Republican request did not explain their reasoning, although the court said additional statements may be forthcoming.